servactory/servactory.com/docs/guide/usage/result.md

 ## Result content

-`Result` regardless of success or failure has a data set.
+`Result` contains data regardless of outcome.

-Upon successful operation, all output attributes are available, and the `success?` and `failure?` helper methods are also available, which can help determine the scenario for further work.
+On success, all output attributes are available.
+The `success?` and `failure?` helper methods determine the outcome.

 ```ruby
 service_result = UsersService::Accept.call(user: User.first)